top of page

 Reiki Treatment

--Craniosacral Therapy (CST) and Biodynamic Craniosacral Therapy (BCST) Rebalancing brain, nervous system, visceral organs, and subtle energy systems, helpful for stress and healing all conditions of the body and mind (See below for more info on CST)
+-Craniosacral Therapy (CST) and Biodynamic Craniosacral Therapy (BCST) Rebalancing brain, nervous system, visceral organs, and subtle energy systems, helpful for stress and healing all conditions of the body and mind (See below for info and video on CST)

 -Myofascial Release Releases tension patterns and supports the body's connective tissues to reorganize in healthy ways.
 This supports lymph, blood and nervous system flow and reduces inflammation and pain

--Advanced Soft Tissue Release (ASTR) Next level pain release and mobility restoration, ASTR works with specialized tools that are designed to treat fascial scar tissue very effectively and painlessly.
-(See below for more info on ASTR)
+-Advanced Soft Tissue Release (ASTR) Next level pain release and mobility restoration, ASTR works with specialized tools that are designed to treat fascial adhesions and scar tissue very effectively and painlessly.
+(See below for info and video on ASTR)

--Manual Lymphatic Drainage (MLD) The lymphatic system is vital for our health as seat of the body's immune system and cellular waste disposal system.
+-Lymphatic Drainage (LD) The lymphatic system is vital for our health as seat of the body's immune system and cellular waste disposal system.
 Chronic stress can cause the lymphatics to flow backward and become congested in tissues, organs and the brain, and allowing toxins to accumulate in and around cells, causing a myriad of health problems.
-When combined with detoxification and health diet, MLD is an important support for healing and creating greater wellness.
+When combined with detoxification and healthful nutrition, LD is an important support for healing and creating greater wellness.

--Fascial Stretch Therapy (FST) Not just stretching, Fascial Stretch Therapy works with the body's whole fascial system as an interconnected whole, helping to restore healthy alignment and opening lymph and blood flow.
+-Fascial Stretch Therapy (FST) More than just stretching!
+Fascial Stretch Therapy works with the body's whole fascial system as an interconnected whole, helping to restore healthy alignment and opening lymph and blood flow.
 Utilized by many professional athletes because of it's effectiveness for recovery and sports performance, it's great for restoring ease of movement and vitality for all.

 What a typical bodywork session looks like